lukeclopez/TheBookOfJashar/instructions/how-to-play.md

 ### Battles

-Each city card has a "Power" number showing how long it will take to conquer.
-If that number is 10, then it will take 10 turns to conquer.
+Each city card has a "Power" number showing how many points you must score in the city to conquer it.
+If that number is 10, you can score a maximum of 10 points in that city to conquer it.

 As long as the tribe is faithful (the faith meter is halfway full or more), your soldiers will win!
 Each soldier attacking the city will score one point per turn until you have "taken" all the points from that city.
 At that point, the city is conquered.